Code of Conduct

 4. The Administrator will immediately notify the Chief Academic Officer, the Complainant, and the Respondent in writing via Methodist College email of the dismissal using the Administrator Dismissal Letter.
-All materials collected will be given to the office of the Chief Academic Officer to add to the case file for permanent archive.
+All materials collected will be given to the office of the Vice Chancellor of Academic Affairs to add to the case file for permanent archive.

 iii.
 If not moving toward dismissal, the Administrator will:

-1. Appoint a three-member ad hoc Investigation Committee using the Administrator Letter to the Investigation Committee.
+1. Appoint a three-member ad hoc Investigation Committee using the Administrator Letter to Investigation Committee

 2. Forward all case materials to the Investigation Committee as well as the Investigation Committee Chair Checklist, Investigation Committee Tips, and templates for interview and deliberation meeting minutes

 3. Inform the Respondent the case has been referred to an investigation committee using the Investigation Committee Notification Letter

 a.
 Provide the Respondent: